 We are aware that there are several cultural barriers that prevent womxn from taking part in the game.
 Football is for instance culturally considered an exclusively male discipline.
 We call our game “inclusive soccer” because we try to address as many barriers as possible to make our projects accessible.
-Though Polish society is rather homogenic in terms of race, our LGBT+ community is not, LGBT+ people are different.
+Though society in Poland is rather homogenic in terms of race, our LGBT+ community is not, LGBT+ people are different.

 Can you expand on this?